mvillamea/DataScienceNotebooks/Decision Tree/Petrol Consumption/README.md

 ### **Petrol Consumption Project**

-This repository has Macarena Villamea's submission for the coding challenge of the "Data Science-Foundations" bootcamp created by GreyCampus.
+This folder has Macarena Villamea's submission for the coding challenge of the "Data Science-Foundations" bootcamp created by GreyCampus.
 It has two files:

 *  petrol_consumption.csv: The original data set.